 The island’s degradation took a hopeful turn when its previous owner offered to sell a particular hardwood tree–the tree wherein sat the great nest of a pair of white-belllied sea eagles.
-It was at this point that the group decided they’d do all they could to save that tree, and vowed to save the entire island.
+It was at this point that the group decided to do all they can to save that tree, and vowed to save the entire island.

-In 1994, through great fundraising efforts, the Philippine Reef and Rainforest Conservation Foundation, Inc. (PRRCFI) purchased Danjugan Island with full hope of providing refuge to many wildlife species that struggle to exist in the mainland.
+In 1994, through great fundraising efforts, the Philippine Reef and Rainforest Conservation Foundation, Inc. (PRRCFI) purchased Danjugan Island, with the help of World Land Trust in the UK and Landbank in the Philippines, with full hope of providing refuge to many wildlife species that struggle to exist in the mainland.

 Since then, we have provided technical support to the local government unit of Cauayan in establishing the surrounding waters in Danjugan Island as special marine protected areas where fishing activities are regulated.
 To date, we have designated three special marine areas around the island where 572 species of fish, 17 species of mangroves, 8 species of seagrass, 74 species of macroalgae and 244 species of corals thrive and take refuge in.

 At least 72 bird species have been recorded on the island, including a nesting pair of White-breasted Sea Eagles (Heliatus leucogaster) that have been breeding atop the Typhoon Beach Camp since 1974, and Tabon scrub fowls (Megapodius cumingi) which are common around the island.